radsectors/sqlshim/README.md

 ## Documentation
 The project's aim is to completely and accurately replicate the provisions of **sqlsrv**.
-Any official **sqlsrv** documentation will suffice.
+Any official **sqlsrv** documentation should suffice.

 [Microsoft SQL Server Driver - PHP.net](http://php.net/manual/en/book.sqlsrv.php)